TMantere-git/Projects/README.md

 Application is done using dart and kotlin.
 Application uses python api on a self made server to add and read data from mySQL database.

-The focus of the project was to learn how to do android programming.
+The aim of the project was to learn how to do android programming.

 ### 4 More to come...